anngroong/podcasts/content/episode/371-hrant-mikaelian-september-27-start-of-44-day-war-armenia-azerbaijan-talks-parliament-approves-draft-2025-state-budget.md

 A [trilateral meeting](https://www.azatutyun.am/a/33136598.html) of Armenian and Azerbaijani FMs with Secretary Anthony Blinken yielded no immediate discernible result.

 **Questions:**
 * Is there any progress to the Armenian-Azerbaijani talks?
 * Does the US have any leverage over Azerbaijan to make any agreements happen?

 ### No “Peace Treaty” Before Constitutional Changes

-~~In his speech at the UNGA, Pashinyan once again [said](https://www.azatutyun.am/a/33137668.html) that a so-called peace treaty should be signed with only the 13 points on which there’s an agreement.
-This had already been rejected by Azerbaijan many times.~~

 In response to Pashinyan’s [speech](https://www.azatutyun.am/a/33137668.html), Azerbaijan’s foreign minister Jayhun Bayramov repeated Azerbaijan’s rejection of a partial “peace treaty” and re-confirmed that Armenia must change its constitution.
 (Another point that is currently not agreed upon, is the so-called Zangezur corridor.)

 Pashinyan says that the Armenian constitution does not contain claims on Azerbaijani territory, but their constitution makes claims to Armenian territory.
 However, he says that he doesn’t think that this is a problem because the “peace agreement supersedes domestic law.”

 **Questions:**
 * Is Pashinyan right?
 * What happens if Armenia changes its constitution per Aliyev’s demand, and removes alleged claims to Azerbaijan’s territories.
 Obviously this demand aims to legitimize the ethnic cleansing of Artsakh and the dispossession of the Armenians with international legal basis.
 Afterwards Azerbaijan tears the so-called “peace agreement”, and returns to claim Armenian territories per its constitution.
 Where does that leave Armenia?